 And at a fraction of the cost

 When people think of wireless earbuds, they automatically think of Apple’s AirPods – and for good reason.
 Apple AirPods popularised the whole concept of wireless earbuds in the first place.
-But AirPods – by virtue of having the Apple logo slapped on them – are rather expensive.
+But AirPods – by having the Apple logo slapped on them – are rather expensive.
 And many people probably don’t realize there are much cheaper competing products out there.

 Three of those products are Tribit’s Flybuds NC, Earfun’s Air Earbuds, and Enacfire E60.
 Today, we’re going to put all three sets to the test to see how they match up.
 They may not have the Apple logo on them, but all three companies have produced earbuds worthy of being named a credible contender to Apple.